taifur20/intelligent-door-lock/README.md

 ### Creating Lambda Function
 1. Create a Lambda Function using *LambdaRekognitionRole* we created using aws cli.
-2. Download the code file for Lambda function from above and replace the skill id with your own.
-Download AWSIoTPythonSDK from the github and make a .zip folder including all (lambda code, certificate file, private key file, root ca file and SDK moudle directory).
+2. Download the code file for Lambda function (*lambda-function.py*) from above and replace the skill id with your own.
+Download AWSIoTPythonSDK from the github and make a .zip folder including all (lambda code, certificate file, private key file, root ca file and SDK moudle directory.
+For reference see *module.zip* file).
 3. Go to the Lambda function again from AWS console and from the code section choose Upload a ZIP file, browse the zip file you created and then click on Save.

-## You are done!
+### You have completed the work for AWS Cloud.